kpeacocke/terraform-github-repo/README.md

 }
 ```

-If you are bootstrapping a new environment, keep Actions disabled until all resources are provisioned, then re-apply with Actions enabled.
+If you are bootstrapping a new environment, keep Actions disabled until all resources are provisioned.
+Then re-apply with Actions enabled.

 ## 🚀 Usage